 \section{Examples and Experimental Data}

 \note{This section is mostly new - some experiments from the original manuscript have been replaced.}

 This section aims to illustrate the preceding theoretical results with a series of examples and experimental data from both synthetic and real-world scenarios.
-In \Cref{subsec:lattice-graphs} we focus on two simple experiments for data defined on graphs with trivial connections.
-In \Cref{subsec:local-pca} we present two examples using connection graphs that have been derived from point clouds on surfaces using the local PCA algorithm described in \cite{singer2012vector}.
-This includes using the optimal primal variable for the regularized Beckmann problem to interpolate vector fields on surfaces, namely a torus and the Stanford Bunny\cite{turk1994zippered}; as well as using the HURDAT2 dataset \cite{landsea2015revised} containing data for North Atlantic tropical storms and hurricanes to study the usage of the Beckmann problem as a distance metric between weather patterns, viewed as vector fields on the unit sphere.
+In~\cref{subsec:lattice-graphs} we focus on two simple experiments for data defined on graphs with trivial connections.
+In~\cref{subsec:local-pca} we present two examples using connection graphs that have been derived from point clouds on surfaces using the local PCA algorithm described in~\cite{singer2012vector}.
+This includes using the optimal primal variable for the regularized Beckmann problem to interpolate vector fields on surfaces, namely a torus and the Stanford Bunny~\cite{turk1994zippered}; as well as using the HURDAT2 dataset~\cite{landsea2015revised} containing data for North Atlantic tropical storms and hurricanes to study the usage of the Beckmann problem as a distance metric between weather patterns, viewed as vector fields on the unit sphere.

-In each application, we solve the regularized Beckmann problem using either of the following possible methods: (1) a gradient descent algorithm applied to the unconstrained dual formulation in ~\Cref{th:strong-duality-regularized-case} implemented in PyTorch \cite{paszke2017automatic} with a learning rate of $5\times 10^{-3}$ and $10,000$ epochs by default, (2) Splitting Conic Solver \cite{odonoghue2016conic}, an off-the-shelf solver for large-scale linearly constrained quadratic cone problems, as implemented in the CVXPY Python Package \cite{cvxpy}.
-The authors deem Method (1) more suitable for larger-scale problems owing to the seamless GPU accelleration afforded by the PyTorch package, and Method (2) more suitable for smaller-scale problems where GPU accelleration is not needed and faster converge is required.
+In each application, we solve the regularized Beckmann problem using either of the following possible methods: \textit{(1)} a gradient descent algorithm applied to the unconstrained dual formulation in~\cref{thm:rr-strong-duality} implemented in PyTorch~\cite{paszke2017automatic} with a learning rate of $5\times 10^{-3}$ and $10,000$ epochs by default, \textit{(2)} Splitting Conic Solver~\cite{odonoghue2016conic}, an off-the-shelf solver for large-scale constrained quadratic cone problems, as implemented in the CVXPY Python Package~\cite{cvxpy}.
+We deem Method \textit{(1)} more suitable for larger-scale problems owing to the seamless GPU acceleration afforded by the PyTorch package, and Method \textit{(2)} more suitable for smaller-scale problems where GPU acceleration is not needed and faster convergence is required.